Meet the news team

 Phenyo Mokgothu

 Phenyo Mokgothu is a chartered public relations practitioner (CPRP) member of PRISA and a corporate communications practitioner at the North-West University (NWU).
 He has more than ten years of experience in the field of marketing and communication.
-He holds a Bachelor of Science degree and a Bachelor of Arts degree in Corporate Communication.
+He holds a Bachelor of Science degree, a Bachelor of Arts degree in Corporate Communication. an Honours degree in Media and Journalism, a master’s degree in communication and currently pursuing a PhD in Communication.

 He is a specialist in media writing, marketing, stakeholder and public relations, as well as crisis communication management.